-Would you like to invest, but you don’t know what you need to do to increase the probability that you will be successful?
+Would you like to invest, but you do not know what you need to do to increase the probability that you will be successful?
 If so, then the following general principles should be helpful.

 1. Before you invest, make sure that you have . . .

-- Sufficient insurance — disability, life, medical, and property, and
+- Sufficient insurance: disability, liability, life, medical, and property, and

-- Enough emergency savings that you can get quickly if you need money in a hurry (generally, at least two to six months of after-tax income, depending primarily on how well covered you are by disability and medical insurance).
+- Enough emergency savings that you can get quickly if you need money in a hurry.
+Generally, the amount should be equal to at least two to six months of your after-tax income, depending primarily on how well covered you are by disability and medical insurance.

-Larry Burkett, a well known Christian writer and lecturer on family financial matters, stated on page 103 of his book entitled Investing for the Future,
+Larry Burkett, a Christian writer and lecturer on family financial matters, states on page 103 of his book entitled Investing for the Future,

 There are many strategies for investing; no one of them is better or worse than the others.
 In great part the strategy you select depends on your goals, your age, your income, and your temperament.
 Each investor must consider all of these or the result will usually be turmoil, frustration, and financial loss.

-Ron Blue, another well known Christian writer and lecturer on family financial matters, made the following statements on pages 178-180 of his book entitled Master Your Money:
+Ron Blue, another Christian writer and lecturer on family financial matters, makes the following statements on pages 178-180 of his book entitled Master Your Money: